santdelv/etl-pycon-poland/README.md

 You should see the resulting data on the BigQuery table we created.

 * Go to cloud Pub/Sub, under the big data options.
-* Click on create topic, put as name ‘pyconpoland’.
+* Click on create topic, put as name 'pyconpoland'.
 * Click on Subscriptions.
 * Click on Create subscription.
 * The delivery type should be pull.
 * The subscription name should be pycon-subscription
-* The topic id should be ‘projects/<project-id>/topics/datasubscription’.
+* The topic id should be 'projects/<project-id>/topics/datasubscription'.

 Go to 3.local_from_pub_sub_to_bigquery, replace on data_transformer.py and replace the variable PROJECT_ID with your actual project id